Hudsonash/extra-repo/things-i-want.md

 ### Clothes

+##### Hem Light Jeans
+Shorten the length of my lightened jeans and reduce the cut so it is not boot cut but instead tighter.

 ##### All-White Ultra-boosts
 Would be open to other colours as well, specifically all-black or the gold-ish one.
 Most comfortable shoe on the market.
 There are often many discounts and I would rather get a cheap version of the shoe that looks good enough than one for $250